 This post may contain affiliate links.
 Please read our disclosure policy.

-Why you'll love these cassava flour tortillas
+Why you'll love these tortillas

+Cassava flour has a really neutral taste and smell, unlike some other single-ingredient gluten free flours.
 You only need a handful of basic ingredients to make these cassava flour tortillas, which taste and feel so much like a tortilla made with wheat-based flour.
 They have a delightfully soft and chewy texture right out of the pan which only gets better as they sit in a beautiful stack on your kitchen counter.

 This recipe combines 8 parts cassava flour with 3 parts tapioca starch/flour, which makes the raw dough much more stable and easier to handle than a recipe using cassava flour alone.
 The tortillas you'll make with this recipe fold easily, and have that delicious chewy texture without using any cheese, like in our soft tapioca flour wraps.